 1. Within Promotion Units 2.
 Within Entire Departments 3.
 To Other Departments

-*On or before April 25, 2020, you must be a qualified employee of New York State and have had 45 days of permanent competitive or 55-b/55-c service as an Information Technology Specialist 2, Information Technology Specialist 2 (Programming), or Supervising Computer Operator.
+On or before March 11, 2020, you must be a qualified employee of New York State and have permanent competitive or 55-b/55-c service as an Information Technology Specialist 2, Information Technology Specialist 2 (Programming), or Supervising Computer Operator.

 Only the title or titles listed are qualifying.

 If you were permanently appointed to a qualifying title on or before March 11, 2020, and have served continuously in this title since that date, you are eligible to file for this examination.

 Qualifying Experience for Appointment from the Eligible List